 The Wayne Township Trustee provides emergency assistance with rent, utilities, and food.
 To qualify, you must be 18 or older and fill out an application for the services needed.
 Eligibility is determined by total family income.
 The Indiana township may visit the home to ensure it is safe and compliant for rental assistance.

 The organization is closed on Thursday, Saturday, and Sunday; the rest of the days are from 8:00 a.m.
-To 11:00 p.m.
+From 11:00 p.m.
 In contrast, on Thursday.
 If you plan to visit, you must have an appointment cause they operate with the appointees only on Thursday.

 5401 West Washington Street